benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `request.port`

-The port Fusion clients will use to connect the Fusion server.
+The port LiveData Plane clients will use to connect the LiveData Plane server.

 - Default - 8023, range 1 – 65535
 - Checked at startup

 ### `ssl.enabled`

-Whether SSL is enabled for Fusion Server communications.
+Whether SSL is enabled for LiveData Plane Server communications.

 - True/**false**
 - Checked at startup